Score-based Conditional Out-of-Distribution Augmentation for Graph Covariate Shift: Related Work

 \section{Related Work}

-Graph-structured data are inherently complex, characterized by the intricate challenges of irregularity and nuanced structural information.
-This complexity gives rise to graph out-of-distribution (OOD) problems that not only necessitate addressing shifts in feature distributions but also demand attention to variations of structural distributions.
+Graph-structured data, such as hyperlink graphs, social networks and e-commerce interaction graphs in Web, are inherently complex, characterized by the intricate challenges of irregularity and nuanced structural information.
+This complexity gives rise to graph OOD problems that not only necessitate addressing shifts in feature distributions but also demand attention to variations of structural distributions.
 In this context, we summarize two principal categories of algorithms for graph OOD robustness: (i) \emph{invariant graph learning} strategies, which aim to ensure model stability across varying distributions; and (ii) \emph{graph data augmentation} techniques, designed to enhance model generalizability by simulating diverse distribution scenarios.